datafolklabs/cement/doc/source/dev/testing.rst

         def setUp(self):
             super(MyTestCase, self).setUp()

-            # Clear existing hooks/handlers/etc
-            self.reset_backend()

             # Create a default application for the test functions to use.
-            # Note that some tests make require you to perform this in the
+            # Note that some tests may require you to perform this in the
             # test function in order to alter functionality.
-That perfectly
+That's perfectly
-            # fine, this is only hear for convenience
+            # fine, this is only here for convenience.
             self.app = MyApp(argv=[], config_files=[])

         def test_myapp(self):
-            # Setup the application
-            self.app.setup()
+            with self.app as app:

                 # Perform basic assertion checks.
-You can do this anywhere in the
+You can do this anywhere
-            # test function, depending on what the assertion is checking.
+                # in the test function, depending on what the assertion is
+                # checking.
-            self.ok(self.config.has_key('myapp', 'debug))
+                self.ok(app.config.has_key('myapp', 'debug))
-            self.eq(self.config.get('myapp', 'debug'), False)
+                self.eq(app.config.get('myapp', 'debug'), False)

                 # Run the applicaion, if necessary
-            self.app.run()
+                app.run()

                 # Test the last rendered output (if app.render was used)
                 data, output = app.get_last_rendered()
                 self.eq(data, {'foo':'bar'})
                 self.eq(output, 'some rendered output text)

-            # Close the application, again if necessary
-            self.app.close()

         @test.raises(Exception)
         def test_exception(self):